- Arrival and travel in Hungary

 - Other information

-The busses start really often, in every 10-15 minutes and the travel takes about 40-45 minutes until the downtown of Budapest.
+The busses start really often, in every 10-15 minutes.
 There is another possibility, you can use the Airport minibuses.
 One travel to the downtown is 2.300 HUF/person and the travelling time is about 30 minutes.
 This service has information desks on both airports, you can inform and book the travel there.
 Of course the fastest transfer is the taxi.
 The Főtaxi Company has taxi stations at every terminal.
 A travel to the centre of Budapest is about 3000-4000 HUF – it depends on the distance and the travelling time.Back to the Contents

 Budapest is the centre of the Hungarian railway lines and the international trains have a stop here.
 There are three main railway stations almost in the centre of the capital, and the international trains use all of them.
 Their names are Keleti pályaudvar (Eastern Railway station), Nyugati pályaudvar (Western Railway Station) and Déli pályaudvar (Southern Railway Station).
 Their names don't refer to their position in Budapest and don't refer to the direction of the arriving and leaving trains.
 Why have got they these names?
 I don't know!
 But all the three railway stations have a good accessibility with the M2 and M3 Metro lines.Back to the Contents